 October 27, 2021 ~ Conductor, composer Letieres Leite passed away ~ Perhaps best remembered for founding and fronting the brass and percussion ensemble the Orkestra Rumpilezz, critically acclaimed for their 2009 Letieres Leite & the Orkestra Rumpilezz album.
 Leite has worked with a wide array of artists including Nico Assumpção, Nana Vasconcelos, Gilberto Gil, Elba Ramalho, Lulu Santos, Hermeto Pascoal, Stanley Jordan, Carlinhos Brown, Toninho Horta, Ivete Sangalo, and others ~ Leite was born ca.1960

 October 27, 2018 ~ Frederick Segrest, commonly known as singer, guitarist, songwriter Freddie Hart passed away in Burbank, California, USA ~ Country singer, best known for his 1971 crossover pop hit Easy Loving.
 Also known for songs such as The Key's In The Mailbox, Hank Williams' Guitar, Born A Fool, My Hang Up Is You, Got The All Overs For You All Over Me, Trip To Heaven, and I'd Like To Sleep Till I Get Over You.
 Would regularly hit the country charts from the early-1950s through the late-1980s.
 Later in life Hart would turn to gospel, performing untill he died.
-Artists who have covered Hart's songs include Carl Smith (Loose Talk), Patsy Cline (Loving In Vain), George Jones (My Tears Are Overdue), Porter Wagoner (Skid Row Joe), and others ~ Segrest was born in 1926
+Artists who have covered Hart's songs include Carl Smith (Loose Talk), Patsy Cline (Lovin' In Vain), George Jones (My Tears Are Overdue), Porter Wagoner (Skid Row Joe), and others ~ Segrest was born in 1926

 October 27, 2018 ~ Steel guitarist Herb Remington, full name Herbert Leroy Remington, passed away in Texas, USA ~ Member of Bob Wills' backing unit the Texas Playboys from 1946 through 1949, notably present on Boot Heel Drag.
 Also worked with Hank Penny, with whom he recorded Remington Ride which has since become a standard for steel guitarists ~ Remington was born in 1926